isb-cgc/readthedocs/docs/source/sections/Gaining-Access-To-Controlled-Access-Data.rst

 .. image:: Controlled-Access-Flowchart.png
    :align: center

-**You must have a Google identity**
+**You must have a Google identity**.

 If you don't have a Google identity yet, please see the  `ISB-CGC Quick-Start Guide <HowToGetStartedonISB-CGC.html>`_.

 **You must have either an NIH or eRA account.**

+Intramural researchers can use their NIH log-in account, and extramural researchers will need to have a personal eRA account.
+Either way, the user's NIH/eRA account needs to be affiliated with their institution's eRA account.
+Your principal investigator (PI) or other authorized person can create your personal eRA account and link it to your institution's eRA account.

+If you already have an NIH/eRA account, you can log into eRA at <https://public.era.nih.gov/commons>`_.

+ * If the Institution listed for you is not your current one, ask your PI to change it for you.
+ * If you are the PI or other authorized person, you can create, link and update accounts from here.

 Visit `electronic Research Administration (eRA) <http://era.nih.gov>`_ for more information on registering for a NIH eRA account.
-NIH staff may utilize their NIH log-in.

-For additional instructions, please refer to `Tips for Preparing a Successful Data Access Request <https://www.ncbi.nlm.nih.gov/projects/gap/cgi-bin/GetPdf.cgi?document_name=GeneralAAInstructions.pdf>`_, and `Understanding Data Security <https://isb-cancer-genomics-cloud.readthedocs.io/en/latest/sections/data/TCGA_Data_Security.html>`).
+For additional instructions, please refer to `Tips for Preparing a Successful Data Access Request <https://www.ncbi.nlm.nih.gov/projects/gap/cgi-bin/GetPdf.cgi?document_name=GeneralAAInstructions.pdf>`_, and `Understanding Data Security </data/TCGA_Data_Security.html>`_.
 Please be sure to review the Data Use Certification Agreement for `TCGA controlled data <https://www.ncbi.nlm.nih.gov/projects/gap/cgi-bin/study.cgi?study_id=phs000178.v9.p8>`_ and `TARGET controlled data <https://www.ncbi.nlm.nih.gov/projects/gap/cgi-bin/study.cgi?study_id=phs000218.v17.p6>`_.

 **Your eRA (or NIH) account must be linked to dbGaP permissions.**

-Your principal investigator (PI) can link your eRA/NIH account though dbGaP.
+Your principal investigator (PI) can link your NIH/eRA account though dbGaP.

 For more information on applying for dbGaP authorization to access controlled data, please see the "How to" `Apply for Controlled Access Data Video <http://www.youtube.com/watch?v=-3tUBeKbP5c>`_.